seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-restful-api-with-reactphp-and-mysql.md

 ### Setting Up Our Server

-First of all, we need a running server that will handle all incoming requests.
+First of all, we need a running server that will handle incoming requests.
 Create an empty HTTP server:

 {% highlight php %}
 <?php